Smallness of fundamental groups for arithmetic schemes: Fundamental groups with modulus

 \section{Fundamental groups with modulus}

 The notion of coverings with restricted ramification defined in \cite{Hiranouchi} is not stable under base change even if our attention restricts to tame covers (\Cf \cite{Schmidt}, Exam.\ 1.3).
-In this section, we shall introduce the notion of a {\it covering with modulus}\/ which is a slight modification of G.~Wiesend's tame coverings (\cite{Wiesend:tame}).
-They are stable under base change and form a Galois category.
+In this section, we shall introduce the notion of coverings of {\it ramification bounded by a modulus}\/ which is a slight modification of G.~Wiesend's tame coverings (\cite{Wiesend:tame}).
+Such coverings are stable under base change and form a Galois category.

-An {\it arithmetic scheme} is an integral separated scheme which is flat and of finite type over $\bZ$.
-A {\it variety}\/ $X$ over a finite field $k$ is an integral separated scheme of finite type over $k$.
-A {\it curve on}\/ $X$ is an integral closed subscheme of dimension 1.
-Following \opcit, we assume that $X$ is an arithmetic scheme, or a variety over $k$.
-For any curve $C$ on $X$, let $\kC$ be the function field of $C$, $\tC$ the normalization of $C$ and $\oC$ the {\it regular compactification}\/ of $\tC$, that is, the proper curve which contains $\tC$ as an open subscheme and is regular outside $\tC$.
+Following \cite{KS}, we denote by $\SchZ$ the category of schemes separated and of finite type over $\Spec(\bZ)$.
+We call $X\in \SchZ$ {\it flat}\/ if its structural morphism $X\to \Spec(\bZ)$ is flat, and {\it vertical} (or a {\it variety}) if the structural morphism factors through $\Spec(\bFp)$ for some prime number $p$.
+Note that an integral scheme $X\in \SchZ$ is either flat or vertical.
+A {\it curve}\/ is an integral scheme in $\SchZ$ of dimension $1$.
+A {\it curve on}\/ a scheme $X$ in $\SchZ$ is a closed subscheme of $X$ which is a curve.
+For any curve $C$ on $X$, let $\kC$ be the function field of $C$ and $\tC$ the normalization of $C$.
+If the curve $C$ is regular, there exists a unique regular curve $\PC\in \SchZ$ which is proper over $\bZ$ and contains $C$ as a dense open subscheme (\Cf \cite{Kerz}, Prop.\ 1.6).
+We always identify closed points $x$ in $\PtC$ with the normalized valuations in $k(C)$ associated with $x$.
+In particular, we write $k(C)_x$ the completion of $k(C)$ with respect to the valuation corresponding to a closed point $x \in \PtC$.